The Other 99%

 image

 Travel is a paradox, it both broadens the mind and narrows the perspective.
-While its wonderful to be swanning about the world on a bicycle at my leisure, I realise just how privileged I am to be in a position where such an activity is even remotely possible.
-I haven’t read a newspaper, watched television or listened to the radio in a long time more by choice than design.
-Instead, I have been busy creating my own self focussed world of the cycle tourist.
-The news feeds on Facebook provide me with a glimpse of the other world I left behind.
+While it’s wonderful to be swanning about the world on a bicycle at my leisure, I realize just how privileged I am to be in a position where such an activity is even remotely possible.
+I haven’t read a newspaper, watched television, or listened to the radio in a long time more by choice than design.
+Instead, I have been busy creating my own self-focused world of the cycle tourist.
+The news feeds on social media provide me with a glimpse of the other world I left behind.

-I was in San Francisco and not aware when citizens rioted in Oakland just across the bay after the death of the young African/American man named Freddie Gray under dubious circumstances when in police custody.
+I was in San Francisco and not aware when citizens rioted in Oakland just across the bay after the death of the young African-American man named Freddie Gray under dubious circumstances while in police custody.

 It was while online that I became aware of the extraordinary measures refugees in the French Port of Calais were going to; hijacking trucks, in a desperate effort to get to the UK.

 imageLike most tourists, I remain blissfully unaware of the real dynamics operating in the countries I travel through.
-Instead, making sweeping statements and generalisations that mostly conform to a predictable cultural stereotype.
+Instead, making sweeping statements and generalizations that mostly conform to a predictable cultural stereotype.
 The reality of life for many in Europe isn’t easy.
-I’m reminded of the young Italian women waitress who confided to Therese, darkly, that while she and many others came to Germany for work, they weren’t respected or treated well.
-There was an odious suggestion of sexual exploitation.
+I’m reminded of the young Italian waitress who confided to Therese, darkly, that while she and many others came to Germany for work, they weren’t respected or treated well.
+There was an odious suggestion of unwanted sexual advances and exploitation.

-The Roma, refugees and the others at the margins are denied citizenship , benefits or opportunities and pushed to the fringes of society in fear of police and those in authority.
+The Roma, refugees, and the others at the margins are denied citizenship, benefits, or opportunities and pushed to the fringes of society, living in fear of police and those in authority.

 We travel unhindered, free to come and go on a whim